wp-plugins/app-store-assistant/readme.txt

 7. The Search Screen

 == Changelog ==

+= 6.0.5 =
+* Fixed: Was not displaying Minimal iDevice icons if the app was listing "all" as the supported devices [Thanks snurnberg]
+* Added: Missing icons for original iPad Wifi, iPhone 3G & 3GS.
+* Added: iDevice icons are now sorted for ascetic design

 = 6.0.4 =
 * Added: Link in Admin Bar to create new post from a found App